Quantum Healing Pathways

 Role of Spiritual Healing in Korean Medicine

 Spiritual healing plays an important role in traditional Korean medicine.
-The harmony of the body, mind, and soul is considered a critical element of overall health, and this belief has affected many aspects of traditional Korean healing practices.
+The harmony of the body, mind, and soul is considered a critical element of overall health, and this belief has affected many aspects of this approach practices.

 Interaction of Healing Practices with Korean Mythology and Folk Beliefs